AI @ Roma Tre

 The AI program at Roma Tre University comprises a multidisciplinary group of researchers conducting investigations on methods and tools for intelligent system development.
 The research activity of the AI laboratory embraces both formal approaches and theoretically grounded investigations, exploration and empirical-experimental techniques.

-The group is part of the Department of Engineering, which has been selected by the Minister of Education, University and Research (MIUR) as one of the “Department of Excellence” 2018-2022.
+The group is part of the Department of Civil Engineering, Computer Science and Aeronautical Technologies (former Department of Engineering), which has been selected by the Minister of Education, University and Research (MIUR) as one of the “Department of Excellence” 2018-2022.

 In 2017 two faculty members of the laboratory joined the A.I.
 Task Force promoted by Agency for Digital Italy (AgID), the technical agency of the Presidency of the Italian Council of Ministers.
 The task force’s focus is identifying AI solutions for public services to improve the relationship between public administrations and citizens.